-The SCWD continued Aquifer Storage and Recovery demonstrations at two of their well sites known as Beltz 8 and Beltz 12, with successful injection and extraction cycles.
+The SCWD continued Aquifer Storage and Recovery demonstrations at Beltz 8 and Beltz 12, with successful injection and extraction cycles.
 They also submitted federal and state Endangered Species Act permit applications for water operations and initiated related environmental review.

 Construction is ongoing on the SqCWD Pure Water Soquel (PWS) Advanced Purified Groundwater Replenishment Project, which is expected to be operational in 2024.
 This project will put recycled water from the City of Santa Cruz's Wastewater Treatment Plant (WWTP) through an advanced water purification process and use it to recharge the critically overdrafted groundwater basin and protect against seawater intrusion.
 The District made the following progress on the three major components of PWS (conveyance, treatment and groundwater replenishment):